 A branch of the Morgantown Public Library established in 2004 and dedicated to local history and genealogy, the Aull Center is located in the historic Garlow House.
 The house was built in 1907 and was home to the family of Aaron J. Garlow, president of the Second National Bank.
-Researchers are welcome to explore collections of books, photo albums, yearbooks, and a plethora of family histories.
+Researchers at the Aull Center are welcome to explore collections of books, photo albums, yearbooks, and a plethora of family histories.
 The Aull Center is also home to the J. D. Rechter Holocaust Memorial Library and a portion of the Appalachian Prison Book Project collection.
-It serves the public as a research center and forum for discussing the past.
+The building serves the public as a research center and forum for discussing the past.

 Backstory and Context

-Upstairs is home to two unique collections, the J. D. Rechter Holocaust Memorial Library and the Appalachian Prison Book Project.
+The second floor of the building is home to two unique collections, the J. D. Rechter Holocaust Memorial Library and the Appalachian Prison Book Project.
 The Holocaust Memorial Library was established by Edith Levy, a Holocaust survivor from Vienna, Austria, who immigrated to the United States and settled in Morgantown.
 Levy had help from book dealer Ken Schoen, who also had family members in the Holocaust.
 The Library bears the name of Levy's father, who perished at Auschwitz.
-With more than 1,000 books on the Holocaust, the J. D. Rechter Holocaust Memorial Library is the largest collection of its kind in West Virginia.3 Also at the Aull Center is much of the Appalachian Prison Book Project (APBP) collection.
-Created by WVU English professor Katy Ryan in 2004, APBP is a nonprofit organization that has sent over 20,000 free books to incarcerated individuals in Appalachia.4
+With more than 1,000 books on the Holocaust, the J. D. Rechter Holocaust Memorial Library is the largest collection of its kind in West Virginia.
+Also at the Aull Center is much of the Appalachian Prison Book Project (APBP) collection.
+Created by WVU English professor Katy Ryan in 2004, APBP is a nonprofit organization that has sent over 20,000 free books to incarcerated individuals in Appalachia.

 At the Aull Center, history is not just part of a mission statement, but brought to life every day through research, education, and preservation.